-What is the Texas Resource Review and what are the Instructional Material Reviews?
+What is the Texas Resource Review?

 What does it mean to evaluate the quality of instructional materials?

 TEA contracts with a private entity to conduct an independent analysis of each instructional material to evaluate its quality.
-As a part of this process, the agency ensures that the definition of quality is transparently communicated via rubrics that are used to assess all instructional materials.
+As a part of this process, the agency ensures that the definition of quality is communicated via rubrics that are used to assess all instructional materials.

 What is the process for developing the rubric?

-The State Board of Education adopted a new Long-Range Plan for Public Education that establishes an overall goal of “access and equity so that all children receive what they need to learn, thrive, and grow.”
+The State Board of Education adopted a Long-Range Plan for Public Education that establishes an overall goal of “access and equity so that all children receive what they need to learn, thrive, and grow.”
 To achieve this vision, one specific recommendation from the SBOE is that TEA “provide a greater array of no-cost or low-cost resources to support high-quality, aligned curriculum and instruction for all educators.”

 How did the Texas Resource Review come about?